gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 > [!NOTE]
 > **CHOICE:** We treat **standort** as a [xsd:string](http://www.w3.org/2001/XMLSchema#string) property with a German label and interpret it as a [skos:definition](http://www.w3.org/2004/02/skos/core#definition) since it defines in which situation the drinking fountain is located.
-> We treat **einschraenkungen** in the same way, i.e. [xsd:string](http://www.w3.org/2001/XMLSchema#string) property with a German label , but interpret it as a [skos:scopeNote](http://www.w3.org/2004/02/skos/core#scopeNote), defining the scope of usage for the drinking fountain.
+> We treat **einschraenkungen** in the same way, i.e. [xsd:string](http://www.w3.org/2001/XMLSchema#string) property with a German label, but interpret it as a [skos:scopeNote](http://www.w3.org/2004/02/skos/core#scopeNote), defining the scope of usage for the drinking fountain.
 > We treat **informationen** by taking its column description literally, despite the contents describing access times only.
 Hence, we use the [rdfs:comment](http://www.w3.org/2000/01/rdf-schema#comment) property to declare its contents additional information in German.